zhanglx13/llvm-project-mlir-dev-utils/fp16_experiment/fp16_experiment_summary.md

    - The verification function compares the metrics with their corresponding thresholds and outputs 0 or 1 for each metric indicating whether the metric is below its threshold.
+     For example, output of [1, 1, 0] indicates that the RMS and maxAbsDiff value are below their threshold, but maxRelDiff is above the threshold.
-   - The verification function can also output more detailed information about the difference, such as the histogram of element wise metric, elements values corresponding to the max error.
+   - The verification function can also output more detailed information about the difference, such as the histograms of element wise metrics, elements values corresponding to the max error.
+     In this way, invoking `miopen-gen -pv|pv_with_gpu` can provide more detailed information for debugging purposes.
+     And such information is ignored by lit when running all tests.
 2. Move the decision of how to do verification out of `miopen-gen` so that test writers can determine how to verify the results, such as random number patterns and ranges, verification metrics, and thresholds.